MailCheck-co/mailcheck.site/src/routes/blog/google-plus/index.md

 date: 15.03.2019
 readingTime: 3 min read
 snippet: Google announced shutting down social media platform Google+.
 It is hard to find some technical article that hasn’t mentioned the end of Google’s social network era.
 But, a high level of consistency in connectivity within services of the company had received scant attention.
 In this article I would like to share my thoughts on the internal way of Google services consistency and what does it mean for Google API users when it comes to a Google+ shutdown.
-desc: Google announced shutting down social media platform Google+.
-It is hard to find some technical article that hasn’t mentioned the end of Google’s social network era.
-But, a high level of consistency in connectivity within services of the company had received scant attention.
-In this article I would like to share my thoughts on the internal way of Google services consistency and what does it mean for Google API users when it comes to a Google+ shutdown.
+desc: GOOGLE+ is shutting down.
+Closer look at a process of Google’s one of the external services takeovers, and what’s going on with taken-over service API and Google API.
 ---

-# {title}
+# GOOGLE+ IS SHUTTING DOWN.
+SO WHAT?

 {readingTime}

 Google announced shutting down social media platform Google+.
 It is hard to find some technical article that hasn’t mentioned the end of Google’s social network era.
 But, a high level of consistency in connectivity within services of the company had received scant attention.
 In this article I would like to share my thoughts on the internal way of Google services consistency and what does it mean for Google API users when it comes to a Google+ shutdown.

-From a client’s point of view, the use of Gmail Photos and a further shift to Docs should be as clear as possible — at first glance, these services are independent and united within one platform that is a point of access called Single Sign-On [accounts.google.com](https://accounts.google.com).
+From a client’s point of view, the use of Gmail Photos and a further shift to Docs should be as clear as possible — at first glance, these services are independent and united within one platform that is a point of access called Single Sign-On accounts.google.com.
 But as developers, we know, that terms “shutdown”, “takeover”, “integrate” involve great meaning (and also work) for those people, who take part in this process.
 So, let’s take a closer look at a process of Google’s one of the external services takeovers, and what’s going on with taken-over service API and Google API.

 ## Account and userID

 Beside users who use Gmail and may heard of Google Plus, there is also a huge number of APIs for developers that include such things as account identifiers, the notorious userID.
 The userID is Google’s internal ID, this is the thing that helps Google services understand who is who.
 It appeared in many APIs, and we see that it has not changed from service to service.

-## Let’s take a closer look at another example of external takeover performed by Google
+## Enother example of external takeover performed by Google

 Obviously, for the implementation of SSO in the newly absorbed service, you cannot simply take and transfer accounts from the old base to the new “Google accounts base”.
 I think there is simply no such thing - there are many intertwined services, levels of interaction, chains of responsibility, service management services.
 Seriously, if you think about it, then there must be many, many, many levels of connections between Google services for everything to work.
 But then everything goes not so smoothly - in an effort to popularize G+ it used the userID of users who are part of the global SSO service.